Noah-Huppert/py-i2c-register/README.md

 This would define a `Register` with the name `REGISTER_NAME`, the address `0x00` and the permission to read and write to/from it.

 ## Adding RegisterSegments
 To actually read or write to/from a `Register` you need to define at least one `RegisterSegment`.
-These describe how bits read from registers map to sub values.
+These describe how bits in registers map to sub values.

 This could be useful because often devices will pack different pieces of information in bits within a bytes.
 For example a device could provide a health register where each bit represents a different system's health.